 Hiring a Guide

 Hiring a guide is beneficial for several reasons.
 Many churches require hiking and the guide will make sure you find the church.
 Guides also act as a buffer against locals harassing you.
 Lastly, they can tell you of the history and unique facts about the churches and the area.

 At several hikes, including all Gheralta cluster hikes, scouts will be at the bottom of the trail.
 Scouts are available for hire to help on the hike.
 Some hikes have sections of bouldering or rock climbing.
 Unless you want to hire them, clearly state you are not interested in hiring a scout.
 They may continue to follow you on the hike.
 In Gheralta, scouts are stationed at each trailhead.
 There has been a push in recent years to rid of locals demanding money, and one of the responsibilities of the scouts is to keep locals off the trails.

 Hiring a Car

-Some churches are along the main road, however most need a private car or taxi.
+Some churches are along the main road, however, most need a private car or taxi.
 4×4’s are available for hire from Gheralta Lodge.
 The other option is to rent a private car/taxi.
 Minibus drivers will all negotiate rates for private hire.
 It is easiest to find a driver at the minibus station and negotiate a price between 1,000 and 1,200 Birr for the day.

-Read more content on Ethiopia:
+Check out our other content on Ethiopia: